dfinity/motoko/design/DFX-Interface.md

 * `rts`: contains `rts/mo-rts.wasm`, the Motoko runtime system
 * `stdlib`: contains the standard library, directly in the top level directory, as `*.mo` files.
 It does not contain extra files (test files, for example)
+* `stdlib-adocs`: contains the documentation of the standard library, directly in the top level directory, as `*.adoc` files.
+There is an `index.adoc` file.

 The `default.nix` file itself takes an optional `system` parameter which is either `"x86_64-linux"` or `"x86_64-darwin"`, and defaults to